E-COMMERCe SCAMs

 - While buyer visits an online shopping/ e-marketplace platform for a particular good or service (sold by a scammer),

-on a social media platform appears for a particular good or service that is of the buyer's interest.
+- When an advertisement (posted by a scammer) on a social media platform appears for a particular good or service that is of the buyer's interest.

 A seller may become a victim: